TheGreatCodeholio/ttd_helper/README.md

 ## Pushover:
 Create a Application and group for each department.
-You will need each groups token as a paramater when telling TTD to run the helper script
+You will need to add each  Application and groups token to the departments.json for each tone/department

-##Zello
+## Zello
 Create a developer account with Zello to get credentials.
 Set up a different account than what you normally use for Zello, as trying to use this script with the same account that you're using on your mobile device will cause problems.

 For Zello consumer network: